 Households that qualify as "extremely low income" and "very low income" (i.e., up to 50% of area median income per the Health and Safety Code definitions referenced in Section 2852) can apply for a full-subsidy for systems up to 1 kilowatt (kW).
 The full subsidy is capped at a maximum of \$10,000 per qualifying household and we will allocate a maximum of 20% of program funds for full-subsidies to qualifying households.
-As a condition of receiving this subsidy, the Program Manager may require the applicant to provide up to 32 hours of "sweat equity" towards system installation, by either the applicant or other volunteers such as friends, family or community members.
-The Program Manager shall determine if the applicant can reasonably meet this condition.
 Other households that qualify but are not "extremely low income" or "very low income" can receive a partial subsidy based on a sliding scale that considers the applicant's tax status and eligibility for the California Alternative Rates for Energy (CARE) program.
 Incentive rates are as follows for partial subsidies: